Eleanor825/Machine-Learning-Knowledge-Base/interview.md

 1. (2012, Dropout) Dropout.
 1. (2012, AlexNet) Weight decay.
 1. (2014, VGGNet) Implicit regularization: replace 7x7 kernels with stacks of 3x3 kernels, forcing them to be decomposable into 3x3 kernels.
-2. Auxiliary classifiers (Inception-v3, section 4)
+1. Auxiliary classifiers (Inception-v3, section 4)
-3. Batch Normalization (a conjecture, Inception-v3, section 4)
+1. Batch Normalization (a conjecture, Inception-v3, section 4)
-4. Label smoothing regularization (LSR) (Inception-v3, section 7)
+1. Label smoothing regularization (LSR) (Inception-v3, section 7)

-> What are some ways to reduce overfitting?

-Answer:
-1. (2012, AlexNet) The easiest and most common method to reduce overfitting on image data is to artificially enlarge the dataset using label-preserving transformations (e.g., [25, 4, 5]).
-2. (2012, AlexNet) Dropout.

 > What are some ways to augment data?